navapbc/template-infra/docs/infra/set-up-app-service.md

 The application service setup process will:

-1. Configure an ECS Fargate Service and Task to host the application
+* Configure an ECS Fargate Service and Task to host the application
-2. Creates a load balancer for the application
+* Creates a load balancer for the application
-2. Create an S3 bucket for general object storage
+* Create an S3 bucket for general object storage
-3. Set up CloudWatch for logging, monitoring, and alerts
+* Set up CloudWatch for logging, monitoring, and alerts
-3. Optionally, configure CloudWatch Evidently to support [feature flags](/docs/feature-flags.md)
+* Configure CloudWatch Evidently to support [feature flags](/docs/feature-flags.md)

 ## Prerequisites